ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 In case the input images are on your local machine, you can transfer them to HPC Atlas via the command line using the `scp` command with syntax: <br> `scp <location on local machine> <user.name>@atlas-dtn.hpc.msstate.edu:<project location on Atlas cluster>`.

-The complete command should looks like that:
+The complete command should look like that:
 ```
 scp /local/mashine/JPGs/* alex.badacz@atlas-dtn.hpc.msstate.edu:/project/isu_gif/Alex/ODM/IMAGES/project-X
 ```

-...and it have to be executed in the terminal window from the selected location in the file system on your local machine.
+...and it has to be executed in the terminal window from the selected location in the file system on your local machine.

 <div style="background: mistyrose; padding: 15px;">
 <span style="font-weight:800;">WARNING:</span><br>
 Note that you HAVE to use <b>transfer nodes</b> every time you want to move data to a cluster.
-Transfer nodes <u>differ</u> from login nodes <u>by the host name</u> while your user.name remains the same. <br>
+Transfer nodes <u>differ</u> from login nodes <u>by the hostname</u> while your user.name remains the same. <br>
-For data transfer purposes, always use transfer host name: user.name@<b>atlas-dtn.hpc.msstate.edu</b>
+For data transfer purposes, always use the transfer hostname: user.name@<b>atlas-dtn.hpc.msstate.edu</b>
 </span>
 </div><br>

-You can also transfer data from your local machine to Atlas cluster using the web-based Globus approach.
+You can also transfer data from your local machine to the Atlas cluster using the web-based Globus approach.
 Learn more by following the tutorial in the DataScience workbook: [Copying Data using Globus](https://datascience.101workbook.org/07-DataParsing/01-FILE-ACCESS/02-2-tutorial-copy-globus).

 ### B. import from other HPC

 You can use the approach from section A to <b>export data from any computing machine</b> (including another HPC, e.g., Ceres) to an Atlas cluster.
 You need to be physically logged into that other machine and follow the procedure described in step A.

 If you want to make a transfer from another machine <u>while logged into Atlas</u> then you will <b>import the data</b>.
 You can also do this using the `scp` command, but you NEED to know the <u>hostname</u> for that other external machine.
-The idea of sytax is simple `scp source_location destination_location`.
+The idea of syntax is simple: `scp source_location destination_location`.

 ```
 scp username@external-hostname:/path/JPGs/* /project/project_account/on/Atlas/ODM/IMAGES/project-X